menacit/practical_cryptography_course/42-usecase_ransomware.md

 ### Increasing recovery cost
 Delete/corrupt backup archives.

-Steal sensitive/embarrassing information for "double extortion".
+Steal sensitive/embarrassing information
+for "double extortion".

-Target firmware/lower-level code that is tricky to recover from.
+Target firmware/lower-level code that is tricky to detect/recover from, especially with
+"secure boot" or "measured boot".

 ![bg right:30%](images/42-outdoors_pcb.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Mike Grauer Jr (CC BY 2.0)" -->
 ### Encrypting the data
-Symmetric encryption of (all) files.
+Symmetric encryption of (all) files with randomly generated key.

-(En|De)cryption key is encrypted against intruder's public key.
+Randomly generated symmetric key is encrypted against intruder's public key.

-Commonly use established standards such as AES and RSA.
+Commonly use established standards, such as AES and RSA.

-Commonly use the same cryptography libraries as everyone else - crypto is hard.
+Often relies on the same cryptography libraries as everyone else, because it is hard to get right.

 ![bg right:30%](images/42-cube_wave.jpg)